cocos/cocos-docs/en/release-notes/raw-asset-migration.md

 ### If you need to compress the built textures

 Starting with v1.10, built textures are named with their UUID, which causes you to not be able to directly determine the location of the asset in the project from the filename.
-This requires some customization of your build process, please refer to the example <https://github.com/cocos-creator/demo-process-build-textures>.
+This requires some customization of your build process, please refer to the [Example](https://github.com/cocos-creator/demo-process-build-textures).